KeidsID/dicoding_restaurant_app/README.md

 ### 5. Displays error messages that are easily understood by the user when the application is accessed without an internet connection.

 ### 6. Using one of the state management libraries such as provider, block, redux, etc.

+## **3rd Submission Task**

+Must have feature in the app:

+### 1. Favorite Restaurant

+- Users can add and remove the restaurant from their favorite list.
+- The application must have a page to display a list of favorites.
+- Displays the detail page of the favorites list (when the favorite item pressed).

+### 2. Daily Reminder

+- There is a setting to turn the reminder on and off on the settings page.
+- Daily reminder to display restaurants randomly at 11.00 AM.

+### 3. Testing

+- Write at least one test scenario to verify the json parsing was successful.